mthorrell/gbnet/paper/paper.md

 As demonstrated in this example, once an instance of `XGBModule` is defined, it can be combined with any other model logic supported by PyTorch.
 This straightforward example illustrates GBNet's ease-of-use in defining complex models.

 GBNet is the first software package to combine state-of-the-art gradient boosting software with neural network packages in a near-seamless and general way.
-Other packages either solve similar problems by providing Gradient Boosting packages with slightly more complex capabilities [@DBLP:journals/corr/abs-2007-09855;@ordinalgbt] or, when combining GBMs and Neural Networks, resort to different types of stacking or other more complex combinations [@dndf:2015;@deepgbm:2019;@ndt:2017;@node:2019].
+Other packages either solve similar problems by providing Gradient Boosting packages with slightly more complex capabilities [@DBLP:journals/corr/abs-2007-09855;@ordinalgbt] or, when combining GBMs and Neural Networks, resort to different types of stacking or other more complex combinations [@dndf;@deepgbm;@ndt;@node].
 GBNet allows users of the world's best gradient boosting packages to explore many of the rich architectural possibilities available through PyTorch.

 ## Research Applications